tinyworldmap/tiny-world-map/README.md

 }).addTo(map);
 ```

+A working

 ## Tinier world maps

-The complete map is 277K gzipped/694K uncompressed.
+The complete map is 300K gzipped/694K uncompressed.
 For certain use cases, this might still be too large.

 ### No borders